top of page

 Review Financial Aid Options

 If you haven't yet applied for financial aid, now is the time to tackle that paperwork.
-You will want to review any financial aid offers you’ve received, which may include grants, scholarships, and loans.
+You will want to review any financial aid offers.
+These may include grants, scholarships, and loans.

 Access this information through your student account on the university's website.
-For example, studies show that about 60% of college students receive some form of financial aid, so it’s crucial to understand your financial aid package.
-This will help you make informed decisions about financing your education and budget accordingly.
+Did you know that around 60% of college students receive some form of financial aid?
+It's crucial to understand your financial aid package.
+This will help you make informed decisions about financing your education and budgeting accordingly.

 Register for Orientation

-Most colleges offer an orientation program for new students, typically held during the summer before classes begin.
-Orientation helps you adjust to campus life, meet other incoming students, and learn about resources available to you.
+Most colleges offer an orientation program for new students.
+This program is typically held during the summer before classes begin.
+Orientation helps you adjust to campus life, meet other incoming students, and learn about available resources.

 Be proactive—registering for orientation usually requires action on your part.
 Keep an eye on your email for instructions, or log into your student account to sign up.
 Orientation attendance is crucial; studies indicate that students who participate are 15% more likely to feel connected to their campus.